joehahn/tf-text-classification-demo/README.md

 when making predictions from ordered data such as text, and is why it is used here.
 Model accuracy is then assessed.

-This model is executed on a gpu-ready g2.2xlarge instance in the AWS cloud using the Bitfusion Tensorflow AMI, and the _Setup_ section below describes how to launch that instance and prep the input data in the Amazon cloud, with results detailed in the _Execute_ section.

 ### Setup:

+This model is executed on a gpu-ready g2.2xlarge instance in the Amazon cloud using the Bitfusion Tensorflow AMI, and this section of this README details how to launch that instance and then prep the input data in the Amazon cloud.
+If uninterested in such details, skip ahead to the _Execute_ section where results are presented

 1 Launch a g2.2xl EC2 instance in AWS using these settings: